natalka1122/Eve-NG-in-Google-Cloud/README.md

 * From File manager click on `Add new lab` and enter some details, then click `Save`
 * From the new lab, right click on a blank space and select `Node` to add a device.
+* Select the `Cisco NX-OSv 9k` image
+> From here you can change the nodes settings, hostname, CPU's etc.
+* Click `Save`
+* Right click the switch and click `Start'
+* Double click the switch to ssh to it.